Per-Client Delivery Reference

 Session discovery

-Message delivery (wake daemon — near-real-time)
+Message delivery — native plugin (preferred)

-Peer sends message → broker writes to OpenCode's .inbox.json
+Peer sends message → broker writes to OpenCode's .inbox.json (atomic rename)

 │